Nevralgie/ARAP22/README.md

 - $ git add filename

-# Verify that the file is in the staging area :
+# Verify that the file is in the staging area and push it :

 - $ git status